 Instructions

-- Bring a large pot of lightly salted water to boil.
+- Bring a large pot of well-salted water to boil.
 Add pasta and cook until al dente (tender but still firm to the bite).
 Do not drain the pasta.

-- Place guanciale in a large skillet or frying pan with a clove of garlic and cook on medium heat.
+- Place guanciale in a large skillet or frying pan and cook on medium heat.
 Start with a cold pan so that the fat renders out slowly, resulting in a tender chew.
-Cook the meat until it is browned but not crispy, about 5 minutes.
-Remove and discard the garlic, then add fresh ground pepper.
+Cook the meat until it is browned but not crispy, about 6-7 minutes.

-- In a small bowl, whisk together the eggs and three-quarters of the grated pecorino.
+- Meanwhile, in a small bowl, whisk together the eggs and three-quarters of the grated pecorino.

-- Reserving about a half cup of the pasta water, drain the spaghetti and add it to the pancetta.
-Toss until the spaghetti is coated with the pancetta fat.
+- Reserve about 1 cup of the pasta water.
+Drain the spaghetti and add it to the guanciale.
+Toss until the spaghetti is coated with the fat.
 Remove from heat and add about a ⅓ cup of the pasta water.

 - To serve, use tongs to pick up a good serving of pasta.
 Place the tongs on a large spoon and twist to wrap them in the spaghetti.
 Place the spaghetti on a plate while twisting and slowly release the tongs, leaving a serving that resembles a bird’s nest.
 Sprinkle with additional pecorino Romano and black pepper.